TERMS AND CONDITIONS OF SERVICE

 4.1 The Charges for the Services shall either be on a fixed fee basis or calculated on an hourly rate, and will be calculated in accordance with the Quotation.

-4.2 A Deposit of 30% is required in order for work to commence, unless otherwise agreed in writing.
+4.2 A Deposit is required in order for work to commence, unless otherwise agreed in writing.

 4.3 On achieving a Milestone, or when otherwise due as specified in the Quotation, MAP shall invoice the Customer for the charges that are then payable.